stormpath/stormpath-documentation/source/accnt_mgmt.rst

 One example of this could be if you wanted to add information to our "Jean-Luc Picard" Account that didn't fit into any of the existing Account attributes.

-For example, you could want to add information about this user's current location, like the ship this Captain is currently assigned to.
+For example, you could add information about this user's current location, like the ship this Captain is currently assigned to.

 .. only:: rest